 As an order of magnitude, this FAQ contains about 6,000 characters; a 30-page document has around 17,000 characters; the seven Harry Potter books comprise about 60 million characters.

-More information on how we count characters for the Translator Text API can be found in our documentation.
+More information on how we count characters for the Translator Text API can be found in our character count documentation.

-For the new Microsoft Speech services (Preview), see the pricing page.
+For speech translation using Microsoft Speech services, see the Speech services pricing page.

-Pricing is based on your Azure monthly subscription period and you will automatically be billed every month until you cancel the Microsoft Translator API subscription.
+Translator is available on the Azure portal.
+Payment is by credit or debit cards only, unless previously approved for invoice.
+Translator monthly subscription plans are outlined in the Cognitive Services Translator pricing webpage.
+Pricing is based on your Azure monthly subscription period and you will automatically be billed every month until you cancel your subscription.

-Yes, Microsoft Translator gives users the ability to customize translations:
+Yes, Translator gives users the ability to customize text and speech translations:

-Build a custom language model based on your pre-existing translated text that reflects your domain, terminology or style using Custom Translator (Preview).
-Learn more
+Build a custom language model based on your pre-existing translated text that reflects your domain, terminology or style using Custom Translator.
+Learn more on the Customization page.

 You can monitor, view metrics and add Azure alerts for your Azure services in your user account on Azure.
-Read more in the sources of monitoring data in Microsoft Azure.
+Read more in Sources of monitoring data for Microsoft Azure.